Galliummind/Galliummind/README.md

-- 👋 Hi, I’m @Galliummind A.K.A Lou
+- 👋 Hello, I’m @Galliummind A.K.A Louis
 - 👀 I’m interested in ... javascript, Java, HTML, CSS, dipping my toe in everything right now.
 - 🌱 I’m currently a beginner programmer.
 At the moment I am learning Javascript on my own while I study for a bachelor in CS and working in the Video production technology industry.
-- 💞️ I’m looking to collaborate on ...
-I would like to participate in some projects, but I am still learning on how best to do so.
+- 💞️ I’m looking to collaborate in some projects, but I am still learning on how best to do so.
 If you wouldn't mind someone new let me know.
 Right now I am working on creating bots in discord.
-- 📫 How to reach me ...
-Best way to reach me for now is through gitHub.
+- 📫 Best way to reach me for now is through gitHub.

 For some special music that is great for programming.
 Check out [DOOM RADIO](https://www.youtube.com/watch?v=JEuAYnjtJP0)